Employee Engagement – 70 Ideas that Work Wonders

 A little music at the office never hurt anybody!

-68. Realize that “all work, no play” makes people disengaged.
+68. Realize that “all work, no play” disengages people.

 We all love having fun.
 That’s obvious.

 What’s not obvious, though, is why so many workplaces around the world are simply not having fun!